 Results: Sepsis-related ASMR and ASIR are presented for the first time by country, year, sex, age, and administrative subdivision.
 Individual ICD code ASMR and ASIR are also presented.
 An at-a-glance heatmap depicting which administrative subdivision exhibits ASMR exceeding ASIR is also presented by individual ICD code.

-Conclusion: already at disposal, the burden of sepsis in select Latin American countries is displayed in a graphical manner which is easy to interpret by policy makers and the lay public.
+Conclusion: Using data already at disposal, the burden of sepsis in select Latin American countries is displayed in a graphical manner which is easy to interpret by policy makers and the lay public.
 Our study highlights the significant potential of a data science-led strategy to inform policy decisions to allocate resources where most needed.